ckb-next/ckb-next/README.md

-ckb: RGB Driver for Linux and OS X
+ckb-next: RGB Driver for Linux and OS X
 ==================================
+** New Name: ckb-next **

-**ckb** is an open-source driver for Corsair keyboards and mice.
+**ckb-next** is an open-source driver for Corsair keyboards and mice.
 It aims to bring the features of their proprietary CUE software to the Linux and Mac operating systems.
 This project is currently a work in progress, but it already supports much of the same functionality, including full RGB animations.
 More features are coming soon.
 Testing and bug reports are appreciated!

 ![Screenshot](https://i.imgur.com/zMK9jOP.png)